mukul-rathi/old-personal-website/posts/facebook-internship-experience-2019/index.md

         As an intern you receive a project-matching survey a few months before you begin, where you fill out your interests and also your strengths/background.
 There are a lot of different teams to choose, but what you might find is that you get put in a completely different team to what you’d expected!
         ",
     },
+    {
+      question: "Does Facebook provide housing for interns?",
+      answer:
+        "Facebook provides interns with the option of free accommodation in Central London.
+This is super convenient - it meant that the office was only a 25-min walk from my apartment, and you're staying next door to other interns.
+        ",
+    },
+    {
+      question: "What is it like to intern at Facebook's London office?",
+      answer:
+        "The entirety of Facebook London's office is geared towards providing a great environment for you to work with no worries.
+        Stressed / overwhelmed by the task and need a break?
+Head to the music room, games rooms or even an arts and crafts lab.
+        Exhausted and need a quick nap?
+There are nap pods on the third floor.
+        Need accessories (like a keyboard) for work?
+Get one from the vending machine on your floor.
+Yes, you read that right.
+A vending machine.
+That dispenses tech accessories.
+Pinch me.

+        Food?
+Oh you definitely don't have to worry...

+        ",
+    },

   ]
 ---